Fundamental residual amplitude modulation in electro-optic modulators: The solutions to the WKB equations in a crystal of the EOM

 \section{The solutions to the WKB equations in a crystal of the EOM}

-Following the steps outlined in Section III we write down the solutions to the WKB equations in the three regions of interest.
+\qquad Following the steps outlined in section \ref{sec:Model_EOM}, we write down the solutions to the WKB equations in the three regions of interest.
 There are in principle four unknown functions of W that should be fixed by the matching conditions, i.e., they provide 4 equations for 4 unknowns functions of time.
-Since the idea is to solve them for a quasi static configuration, it is worth noting that it should be similar to the static situation, $v = const.$ We thus obtain first the solution for this familiar case and then generalize to the quasi static model.
+Since the idea is to solve them for a quasi-static configuration, it is worth noting that it should be similar to the static situation, $v = const.$ We thus obtain first the solution for this familiar case and then generalize to the quasi-static model.